Open Space and Trails Volunteer Positions

 Monitor and record the status of the eagle nest within Broomfield Open Space.
 Observations of the eagles and their nest are made daily during the sensitive egg laying and incubating season (February and March), in order to support the conservation of these magnificent birds.

 Assist the Open Space and Trails team to host events such as Bike to Work Day, Kids’ Fishing Derby, National Trails Day, along with other community events, all of which promote the conservation of shared Open Space properties and trail networks in Broomfield.

 Deliver hands-on programs to a variety of ages, but mostly to preschoolers and their parents, through the Broomfield Nature Program.
 Volunteers should be comfortable with this age group, but will not be expected to deliver programs by themselves right away.
 New volunteers will a shadow veteran Broomfield Naturalist and assist with group management and program delivery to start.

-The Broomfield Wildlife Masters are local residents that volunteer their time to answer questions about wildlife.
-They inform and inspire residents to live alongside wildlife, using non-lethal safety, expulsion, and exclusion techniques.
+Answer questions about wildlife through the Broomfield Wildlife Masters program.
+Inform and inspire residents to live alongside wildlife, using non-lethal safety, expulsion, and exclusion techniques.
 Wildlife Masters work from home to retrieve and respond to messages left on a voicemail server.

 Urban Prairies Project